cristian9217/cristian9217/courses/CECS6010/readme.md

 # CECS 6010 - ADVANCED DESIGN AND ANALYSIS OF ALGORITHM
 ---

+**Objective**: To understand of advanced algorithms methods, their concepts, and how they are used to engaging computational issues.

 The **main.py** file provides a menu to select and explore different sorting algorithms.
 It allows users to visualize and understand how various sorting methods work by processing a given string.